American Ryan Murphy sparks doping controversy after Russian swimmers win

 SUNI LEE'S FAMILY GOES WILD WATCHING OLYMPIC DAUGHTER WIN GOLD

-"I need to be clear," he said.
+"I need to be clear," he said at a news conference alongside Rylov and third-place finisher Luke Greenbank of Britain.
 "My intention is not to make any allegations here.
 Congratulations to Evgeny, congratulations to Luke.
 They both did an incredible job.
 They’re both very talented swimmers.
 They both train real hard and they’ve got great technique."

 Rylov also denied being involved in any doping schemes.